Group1-SCTPCloud/CapstoneProject-DevSecOps-CICDpipeline/README.md

 **Branch protection rule activation for github**

 For Main and Dev Branch:

 - setting > branch > branch protection rule > add a new rule >
- -select the branch to protect
+  - select the branch to protect
- -Enabled "require a pull request before merging" -Enabled "require approval"
+  - Enabled "require a pull request before merging"
+  - Enabled "require approval"
- -Enabled "require status checks to pass before merging"
+  - Enabled "require status checks to pass before merging"

 For Main Branch:
  ( should we also enable "Require review from Code Owners"? )